 Job Outlook: Employment of aerospace engineers is projected to grow 3 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Explore occupations that share similar duties, skills, interests, education, or training with the occupation covered in the profile.

 Following is everything you need to know about a career as an Aerospace Engineer with lots of details.
 As a first step, take a look at some of the following Aerospace Engineer jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 We are currently seeking a Project Engineer to join our Honeywell Building Solutions team in our Christchurch office.
-And it’s a familiar story at Honeywell.
+THE FUTURE IS WHAT WE MAKE IT.

-We are currently seeking a Senior Project Engineer to join our Honeywell Building Solutions team in our Christchurch office.
+We are currently seeking BMS/HVAC Project Engineers to join our Honeywell Building Solutions team based in our Auckland, Waikato and/or Wellington office.